1. Identify the Type of Information you Want

-- Once it is determined that the IPC has jurisdiction and grounds to review the matter, an Early Resolution Officer will contact you, ensure all the necessary information has been received and try to resolve the complaint informally.
+Once it is determined that the IPC has jurisdiction and grounds to review the matter, an Intake Officer will contact you, ensure all the necessary information has been received and try to resolve the complaint informally.

 8. Make a Submission

-- If early resolution is not possible, an Analyst will be assigned to the file.
-You will be invited to make a submission (i.e. provide relevant information to support the release of records).
+If early resolution is not possible, an Analyst will be assigned to the file.
+You will receive a notice of the review via email or letter and be invited to make a submission (i.e. provide relevant information to support the release of records).
 You are not obligated to provide a submission.

 9. Report and Response